nov-lang/nov/README.md

 - have more usage safety than Ast
 - start storing values in a constant pool

+AstGen/Sema from zig looks to complex if we just want to generate some C code.
+Move to a custom IR?

 Need to work on Parser/Ast for more complex stuff (e.g. functions, for loops, ...) after basic IR and codegen is implemented.